 Weekly classes: All fees must be settled termly and in advance, at the time of enrolment and in line with deadlines.

 Workshops/Holiday projects: All fees must be settled at the time of booking in line with deadline dates, before the project commences.

 Once paid, Fees will not be returned or refunded for any cancellation or withdrawal made before the term has started or during the term.
 Students withdrawing mid season from SO Theatre will be asked to settle payment for the remaining twelve months and may incur costs associated with production changes and licences.
 Scholarship students will be expected to repay all monies if withdrawing from the programme within the twelve month period.
 One terms notice (after the twelve month period) must be given to leave SO Theatre Company.

 All parents should think carefully before enrolling and settling fees.

-Please note that students under 16 years are not allowed to leave the site during any break times, unless accompanied by a member of staff.
+Please note that students under 16 years are not allowed to leave the site during any break times unless they have written permission from parents.
 This is due to the Safeguarding and Fire Regulations Policies employed by the venue.
 Students over 16 years must inform staff if they are leaving the site and sign in and out.

 Food & Drink

 We would encourage students to bring only ‘healthy’ snacks/lunch and drinks for refreshment breaks.
 All students must bring still bottled water to class.
 Fizzy and milk based drinks are not allowed.

 Student Mobile Phones